 Visitors to New Orleans plan to come with an empty stomach, the better to enjoy the world-renowned cuisine.
 Only the initiated know to bring along empty bags as well, the better to fill them with wonderful surprises waiting in unique stores throughout the city’s charming and accessible neighborhoods.

 When it comes to shopping, few American cities offer the unusual blend of originality, charm and convenience that characterize the New Orleans retail experience.
 Not to say there is any lack of major national department stores such as Sak’s or Macy’s (most of the nation’s big name brand names are here).
-But it is in the one-of-a-kind specialty shops tucked away on French Quarter streets, or on the 5-mile long Magazine Street, or in the Arts Warehouse District community located near the Convention Center and hotels, and increasingly in the Bywater/Marigny area just below the French Quarter that comprise an incomparable shopper’s paradise.
+But it is in the one-of-a-kind specialty shops tucked away on French Quarter streets, or on the five-mile long Magazine Street, or in the Arts Warehouse District community located near the Convention Center and hotels, and increasingly in the Bywater/Marigny area just below the French Quarter that comprise an incomparable shopper’s paradise.

 What can you get here that you can’t get elsewhere?
 Try plantation furniture gems; 19th century jewelry that graced the thrusts of Creole beauties; huge sets of elegant china, crystal and silver from Uptown mansions, country hide-aways and French Quarter town houses; contemporary, folk and early American art; original contemporary jewelry; apparel and objects made by regional designers and artisans who prefer the special charms of New Orleans to the rigors of big city art scenes.

-Antiques come in from the country, off containers from England and Europe, or out of homes that prefer designs from bygone eras to today’s high-tech or over-decorated interiors.
+Antiques come in from the country, off containers from Europe, or out of homes that prefer designs from bygone eras to today’s high-tech or over-decorated interiors.
 Designers can be as stylish as Mignon Faget, New Orleans’ own Elsa Peretti, or as flamboyant as Yvonne La Fleur.
 Her hats are just the thing for over-the-top Easter parades of carriages through the Quarter, or your next girls-only lunch at Galatoire’s or Antoine’s.

 Stationery designer Alexa Pulitzer’s note cards, invitations and pads feature Palmetto plants and elegant little crowns, a testimony to the sub-tropical landscape and the pervasiveness of carnival’s royal tinge.
 Glass makers, potters, metal designers, furniture makers fill weekend art fairs with their work.
 Vintage shops offer excellent carnival costumes along with the city’s once ubiquitous linen suits and great old straw hats.
 Want to know where to shop for what?
 Here are some clues: